 Lenox Avenue Breakdown- Arthur Blythe (Columbia)

-The high points on the album are many, but especially exciting is "The Dark Prince," a fevered stretch of extended bop acceleration, where McLaughlin fuses the melodic sense and chordal strategies of Coltrane and Parker with the with the quirky meters of his Mahavishnu period.
-Though the purist elements of the jazz audience might dismiss this tract as mere facile Clash and showboating for its own sake.
-McLaughlin’s solos are nonetheless crisp. concise. elegantly phrased and to the point.
-The closing guitar keyboard shootout between he and Goldberg is an enthralling example of two musicians pushing themselves to their respective creative limits.
-"Miles Davis " (so named. as a return compliment to the trumpet player who named one of his songs "John McLaughlin" on his Bitches Brew is heart burn with musical notation after a delicious but over-spiced meal.
-It’s at this point where I turn off the music and walk into the sunlight of the spirit.
+The high points on the album are many, but especially exciting is "The Dark Prince," a fevered stretch of extended bop acceleration, where McLaughlin fuses the melodic sense and chordal strategies of Coltrane and Parker with the quirky meters of his Mahavishnu period.
+Though the purist elements of the jazz audience might dismiss this track as mere facile Clash and showboating for its own sake.
+McLaughlin’s solos are nonetheless crisp.
+Concise.
+Elegantly phrased and to the point.
+The closing guitar keyboard shootout between him and Goldberg is an enthralling example of two musicians pushing themselves to their respective creative limits.
+"Miles Davis " (so named. as a return compliment to the trumpet player who named one of his songs "John McLaughlin" on his Bitches Brew is heartburn with musical notation after a delicious but over-spiced meal.
+At this point, I turn off the music and walk into the sunlight of the spirit.